Oblates of St. Frances of Rome: Origins

-Through their losses, Frances became aware of the suffering of the general populace in the city.
+Frances became aware of the suffering of the general populace in the city.
 Already a pious and devout wife, she recruited other noble wives to join in caring for the poor and the sick.
-She and her sister-in-law would frequent the various hospitals of Rome, nursing the sick and distributing food to the hungry.
-Gradually, her longheld desire for monastic life developed into a desire to unite this with the service of the poor.
-Finally in 1425 she decided that she would henceforth live in celibacy, receiving the consent she needed from her husband for this step.
+She and her sister-in-law frequented the various Rome hospitals, nursing the sick and distributing food to the hungry.
+Gradually, her longheld desire for monastic life developed into a desire to unite this vocation with service of the poor.
+Finally in 1425 she decided that she would henceforth renounce the conjugal life, and her husband agreed to this.

-On August 15th, she and nine companions made monastic oblation at the Olivetan Monastery attached to the Church of Santa Maria Nova.
-They took no vows, nor did they wear a special religious habit, but placed themselves under the spiritual direction of the Olivetan Benedictines.
-As Benedictine oblates, they continued to live their regular lives with their families, in addition to which they followed a regimen of prayer and service.
-Frances herself continued to live with her husband till his death in 1436.
+On August 15, she and nine companions made monastic oblation at the Olivetan Monastery attached to the Church of Santa Maria Nova.
+The women did not take vows, or did they wear any special religious habit, but placed themselves under the spiritual direction of the Olivetan Benedictine monks.
+As Benedictine oblates, they continued to live in their family homes, maintaining additionally a routine of prayer and service.
+Frances herself continued to live at home with her husband until his death in 1436.